sqlTopia/Compression/README.md

-# Compression
-If you need Compress and Decompress in earlier versions of SQL Server than 2016
+If you need Compress and Decompress in earlier versions of SQL Server than 2016.